Resources

 Cons of fiberglass insulation:

 • It can create airborne fibers, which isn’t great for your health or home air quality.
+(Don’t forget a dust mask if you decide to DIY!)

 • It has a lower maximum R-value than some other insulation types.